Home-made Pesto Sauce

 Every year I grow enough basil leaves to see me through the summer and, most importantly, to make at least one home-made pesto sauce.

 A lot of precious leaves are needed to make up 2oz (50g), but it really is worth it as the home-made version puts all the ready-made ones in the shade.
 If you can get Pecorino Romano it has a more gutsy flavour than Parmesan, but if you can't Parmesan will do.
-Vegetarians might like to know you can buy a vegetarian style Parmesan cheese from Bookhams
+Vegetarians might like to know you can buy a vegetarian style Parmesan cheese from Bookham and Harrsion Farms Ltd

-You can now watch how to make Home-made Pesto Sauce in our Cookery School Term Perfect Rice and Pasta, 'How to Cook Perfect Pasta', video lesson below.
+You can now watch how to make Home-made Pesto Sauce in our Cookery School Video, click the image to play.

 Place the basil, garlic, pine nuts and olive oil together with some salt in a mini-chopper and whizz, then push any unblended basil leaves down with a spatula and whizz again until you have a smooth purée.